ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 ````

 which will download all media files NASA ever uploaded to their web site (now
-this is an outright *terrible* idea!), and recreate the directory hierarchy of
+this is an outright *terrible* idea!).
+When downloading a directory or directory
+hierarchy, `wget` will recreate the server's directory structure starting from
+the server name.
+In the above example, it will create a new directory
+`www.nasa.gov` in the current directory, a directory `wp-content` inside of
-the web site on the user's local computer, i.e., the 1972 Blue Marble image
+that, `uploads` inside of that, etc. Thus, the 1972 Blue Marble image that was
-from before would be stored in
+downloaded in an earlier example would now appear as
 `www.nasa.gov/wp-content/uploads/2023/03/135918main_bm1_high.jpg`.

 By default, `wget` stores downloaded files or directories in the current